-(2) Every notary public shall take and file the official oath and execute and file an official bond in the sum of five hundred dollars, with surety to be approved by the county judge or clerk of the circuit court of his county, or, when executed by a surety company, approved by the secretary of state.
-He shall also provide an engraved official seal, which shall make a distinct and legible impression on paper, giving his name, office and county, and shall deposit an impression of the same, together with his said oath and bond and a statement of his post-office address, in the office of the secretary of state; and thereupon his commission shall issue, and the secretary of state shall deliver to such notary a certificate of his appointment, stating the date when his commission will expire, which together with his autograph and an impression of his official seal, shall be filed in the office of the clerk of the circuit court of the county where he resides.
-Not less than thirty nor more than sixty days before the expiration of his commission the secretary of state shall notify by mail every notary public of the time when his commission will expire.
+(c) If the notary does not desire to have the expiration date of his commission appear upon each impression of his seal he may proceed as follows: Provide an engraved official seal, which shall make a distinct and legible impression on paper, giving his name, office and county, and shall deposit an impression of the same, together with his said oath and bond and a statement of his post-office address, in the office of the secretary of state; and thereupon his commission shall issue, and the secretary of state shall deliver to such notary a certificate of his appointment, stating the date when his commission will expire, which, together with his autograph and an impression of his official seal, shall be filed in the office of the clerk of the circuit court of the county where he resides.

+(d) Not less than 30 nor more than 60 days before the expiration of his commission the secretary of state shall notify by mail every notary public of the time when his commission will expire.